cacttus/helix/README.md

 ### Notes
 * Deployable HTML and .JS files are located in /helix/dist
 * You should not need @types/three because three comes with its own types.
 However, if you get three.js errors, run *npm -i @types/three*
-* Sometimes webpack or webpack-dev-server lose track of the project.
-Just Ctrl+C inside of their respective Bash windows to kill them, and run them again.
+* Sometimes webpack or webpack-dev-server loses track of the file changes.
+To fix this, Ctrl+C inside of the webpack and webpack-dev-server windows, and run them again.